prachishende007/ML_Assignment/README.md

-# 🧠 Machine Learning Assignments Repository
+# 🧠 Machine Learning Assignments

 Welcome to the **Machine Learning Assignments** repository!
 This collection of assignments is designed to help you understand and implement **core concepts of Machine Learning** through practical examples and exercises.